aesthetic0001/js-virtualizer/readme.md

   - ~~async would require complex register management. the registers need to be restored after calling the async function, but some registers may have been mutated by the program before the resolution.~~ this can be mitigated as we can just never drop any variables and keep them for the entire lifetime of the function. however, this would still require async context switching
 - [ ] allow for declaration of classes (i don't know why you would want to init a class in a function but this is still a limitation of the current implementation)
 - [ ] obfuscation passes/optimization passes
+- [ ] obfuscation techniques
+  - [x] opcode shuffling and minification (remove unused opcodes, rename opcodes, etc.)
+  - [ ] argument scrambling (change the order of arguments in function calls)
+  - [ ] string encryption
+  - [ ] dead code injection
+  - [ ] VM memory protection (encrypt data in the registers and restore it just in time. this should probably be done mostly by the VM)
+  - [ ] bytecode integrity checks